 22.2 Pass-Through of WRAP Charges(01/17/25 Version)

-If BPA incurs any charges from WRAP related to «Customer Name»’s Dedicated Resources or Consumer Owned Resources serving On-Site Consumer Load or «Customer Name»’s replacement amount(s) for such resources, then BPA shall pass through such charges to «Customer Name».
-Such charges may include but are not limited to: [a forecasted non-federal resource being unavailable for controllable reasons, etc]
+If BPA incurs any charges from WRAP related to «Customer Name»’s Dedicated Resources or Consumer Owned Resources serving On-Site Consumer Load or «Customer Name»’s replacement amount(s) for such resources, then BPA shall pass through such charges to «Customer Name», subject to the terms of section X of Exhibit J. Such charges may include but are not limited to: [a forecasted non-federal resource being unavailable for controllable reasons, etc]

 In the event that BPA does not incur a charge from the WRAP entity related to the non-performance of «Customer Name»’s Dedicated Resources or Consumer Owned Resources serving On-Site Consumer Load, then BPA may assess a charge for such non-performance.
 Such charges shall be pursuant to BPA’s applicable Wholesale Power rates and GRSPs and as established in a 7(i) Process.